avbotics/Spot-Micro-Control-and-Animation/README.md

 My own Spot Micro version uses:

--Raspberry Pi 4.
+-Raspberry Pi 4

--PCA9685 shield (I2c) modified in order to separate servos power supply (6V) and 5V logic supply.
+-PCA9685 shield (I2c) modified in order to separate servos power supply (6V) and 5V logic supply

 -12 x 30 kg.cm servos

 -MPU 6050 (I2c) IMU

--ADS 1015 (I2c) for voltage measurement (with a simpe resistors voltage divider) -2x16 characters LCD display (I2c)
+-ADS 1015 (I2c) for voltage measurement (with a simpe resistors voltage divider)

+-2x16 characters LCD display (I2c)

 -2 HC-SR04 untrasonic range sensors

 -20 A SBEC supply (servos) set at 6V

--5 A SBEC supply for the RPi and shields logic circuits -2S 4000 mAh LiPo Battery
+-5 A SBEC supply for the RPi and shields logic circuits

+-2S 4000 mAh LiPo Battery

 I hope you will enjoy playing with this software as much as I had writing it !